 Higher education work placements and internships should last between two and 12 months.

-Vocational work placements for college or further education students can include apprenticeships and training placements at other colleges or workplaces across the 32 countries and can last from two weeks to twelve months.
+Vocational work placements for college or further education students can include apprenticeships and training placements at other colleges or workplaces across the 32 countries and can last from two weeks to 12 months.

 How much will I get paid?

-There is some additional funding available for students with special needs, which you will need to apply for before you leave.
+There is also some additional funding available for students with special needs, which you will need to apply for before you go.
 Again, it’s best discussed in more detail with your Erasmus+ contact.

 What’s the availability and deadline?

-If you’re not at university and studying a vocational course, you could check with your international office, tutor or student services.
+If you’re studying a vocational course, you could check with your international office, tutor or student services.